Victoria government logo

 Health and Community Safety

-By Turning point
+By Turning Point

-Contents (what it is, what data is there): Contains information on the harms related to alcohol, illicit and pharmaceutical drug use in Victoria, including:
+The AODStats – Victorian alcohol and other drug statistic report contains information on the harms related to alcohol, illicit and pharmaceutical drug use in Victoria, including:

 • Ambulance attendance